Three senior judges have ruled that children under 16 are unlikely to be able to give informed consent to treatment involving puberty-blocking drugs.

-Puberty blocker drugs are prescribed to some children who are experiencing gender dysphoria, to temporarily stop their bodies developing.
+Puberty blockers are prescribed to some children who are experiencing gender dysphoria, to temporarily stop their bodies developing.

-The drugs suppress the release of the hormones oestrogen and testosterone, which start being produced in much bigger quantities during puberty.
+The drugs suppress the release of hormones produced in much bigger quantities during puberty.

-The hormones tell your body to develop things like breasts, periods, facial hair or a deeper voice.
+The hormones are messengers telling your body to develop things like breasts, periods, facial hair or a deeper voice.

-Legal action is being launched against the NHS over the prescribing of the drugs.
+Legal action was launched against the NHS in January over the prescribing of the drugs.

 Why are they used?

 The Gender Identity Development Service (Gids), based in London and Leeds, says that pausing puberty is designed to give a young person with gender dysphoria more time to consider their options - while not having to go through the additional distress of their body changing in a way they do not want.

 When someone stops taking blockers, their puberty should resume.

 By pausing puberty and the development of things like breasts or facial hair, someone who goes on to have cross-sex hormone therapy may avoid having more invasive surgical treatment like having their breasts removed (mastectomy) later on.

 Cross-sex hormone therapy involves taking either oestrogen or testosterone and is a treatment only available to over-16s on the NHS in England.